[McGill] [Math.Mcgill] [Back]

 Office Hours: MW 2:00-3:00 or by appointment, in Burnside Hall 1111.

-Tutorials: There will be no tutorials for this course.
-However, there is a Math Help Desk in BH911 operating Mondays to Fridays from noon to 5:00pm.
+There is also a Math Help Desk in BH911 operating Mondays to Fridays from noon to 5:00pm.
 This is a valuable ressource if you need extra help on the material or assignments, and you are encouraged to make use of it.

 Main texts: I recommend the following free on-line course notes as good references for the course: